Vice President Mike Pence in Virginia Beach for Scott Taylor event

 VIRGINIA BEACH, Va.
-(WVEC/AP) — Vice President Mike Pence will be in Virginia Beach on Wednesday for an event hosted by Rep. Scott Taylor.
+(WVEC/AP) — Vice President Mike Pence was in Virginia Beach on Wednesday for an event hosted by Rep. Scott Taylor.

 Pence will be at Regent University alongside Taylor.
-The event will be held in the School of Communications & The Arts Theatre at 5:30 p.m.
+The event was held in the School of Communications & The Arts Theatre at 5:30 p.m.

 Pence is also set to campaign with three other Virginia Republican congressional candidates ahead of Election Day.